This BLOG On No Waiting Period After Foreclosure With NON-QM Loans Was UPDATED And PUBLISHED On November 18th, 2020

 Qualifying For Alternative Type Financing With Direct Lender With No Overlays

-Home Buyers who need to qualify for a mortgage with a national direct lender with no mortgage overlays can contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
+Home Buyers who need to qualify for a mortgage with a national direct lender with no mortgage overlays can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
 We have ZERO OVERLAYS on FHA, VA, USDA, and Conventional Loans.
-We are correspondent lenders on non-qm loans and bank statement loans for self-employed borrowers
+We are correspondent lenders on non-QM loans and bank statement loans for self-employed borrowers